unioslo/harborapi/docs/usage/validation.md

 }
 ```

-## Disabling validation on requests
+## Skipping validation for request models

-An undocumented feature of the various HarborAPI endpoints is that the argument they accept can be a dict representing the model the endpoint expects.
-Even though the type hints say that it expects a specific model, any dict can be passed in.
-This is useful if the endpoint changes in a backwards-incompatible way, and HarborAPI has not yet been updated.
+An undocumented feature of the various endpoint methods that take Pydantic models as one of their arguments, is that they also accept dict representations of that model.
+Even though the type hints specify that a method expects a model of a specific type, any dict can technically be passed in.

+This functionality is useful if an endpoint changes in a backwards-incompatible way that `harborapi` hasn't been updated to reflect yet, or `harborapi` has an error in a model that causes it to fail to validate against the API.

 ```python
 import asyncio